-If your Husky rolls over to let you rub their belly, this shows that they have immense trust in you.
-Most animals have an instinct to protect their stomachs as it is a vulnerable spot.
+If your husky rolls over to let you rub their belly, this shows that they have immense trust in you.
+Most animals have the instinct to protect their stomachs as it is a vulnerable spot.
 To freely expose it and let you touch it is a very clear demonstration of love.

 As we have already said, licking due to affection should not be punished.
 If you are someone who doesn’t like this behaviour, we recommend trying to redirect their energy into a different form of affection.
 Next time they try to lick you, convince them to roll over instead for a good belly rub!

-Before we get into this point, we want to make it clear that Huskies are terrible guard dogs.
+Before we get to this point, we want to make it clear that huskies are terrible guard dogs.
 They are simply too friendly as a breed to effectively deter threats and are more likely to befriend an intruder than chase them off.

-Don’t worry if your Husky does not seem to care about protecting you.
-This is quite common of the breed and does not mean that they don’t love you – they will simply show it in other ways.
+Don’t worry if your husky does not seem to care about protecting you.
+This is quite common in the breed and does not mean that they don’t love you – they will simply show it in other ways.

-If you Husky decides to bring things to you, rather than stash them away, you should take this as a huge sign of affection.
-This behaviour happens because your Husky values your companionship.
+If your husky decides to bring things to you, rather than stash them away, you should take this as a sign of affection.
+This behaviour happens because your husky values your companionship.
 They want to include you in the things that are occurring in their lives, which may be something as simple as finding a new rock in the garden.

 Checking up also occurs in the house.
-If you have a Husky who isn’t so clingy as to follow your every move, you should notice them checking up on you more frequently.
-We love when our Huskies suddenly walk in the room, acknowledge that we are all still here, and then take themselves off to sleep again elsewhere.
+If you have a husky who isn’t so clingy as to follow your every move, you should notice them checking up on you more frequently.
+We love when our huskies suddenly walk into the room, acknowledge that we are all still here, and then take themselves off to sleep again elsewhere.